brswanson/JSON-Parsing/README.md

 # PizzaAppliction
 Simple C# console app for parsing JSON data.
-It reads a file of pizza toppings and wites out the ranking of each pizza combination by frequency.
+It reads a file of pizza toppings and wites out the ranking of each combination by frequency.

-Example data:
-[
-  {
-    "toppings": [
-      "pepperoni"
-    ]
-  },
-  {
-    "toppings": [
-      "feta cheese"
-    ]
-  },
-  {
-    "toppings": [
-      "pepperoni"
-    ]
-  }
-]